Overwatch (video game)

-A sequel, Overwatch 2, was announced in 2019 and entered beta in 2022.
-The player versus player portion of the game is free to play, with all cosmetic items from Overwatch carried over while introducing new heroes, maps, and gamemodes.
-A player versus environment (PvE) co-operative multiplayer mode will be released at a later time.
-On October 3, 2022, the Overwatch servers were shut down in preparation for the release of Overwatch 2 the next day.

 Gameplay

 Overwatch was an online team-based game generally played as a first-person shooter.
 The game featured several different game modes, principally designed around squad-based combat with two opposing teams of six players each.
 Players selected one of over two dozen pre-made hero characters from one of three class types: Damage heroes that deal most of the damage to attack or defend control points, Tank heroes that can absorb a large amount of damage, and Support heroes that provide healing or other buffs for their teammates.
 Each hero had a unique skill kit, defining their intrinsic attributes like health points and running speed, their primary attacks, several active and passive skills, and an ultimate ability that can only be used after it has been charged through dealing damage to enemies and healing allies.
-Players can change their hero during the course of a match, as a goal of Overwatch's design was to encourage dynamic team compositions that adapt to the situation.
+Players could change their hero during the course of a match, as a goal of Overwatch's design was to encourage dynamic team compositions that adapt to the situation.
 The game's genre has been described by some journalists as a "hero shooter", due to its design around specific heroes and classes.

 The game featured game modes for casual play, competitive ranked play, and for supporting esports competitions including Blizzard's Overwatch League.
 These modes were generally centered around sequentially securing control of points on the map, or escorting a payload between points on the map, with one team attacking while the other defends.
 Other modes set aside for casual matches include solo and team deathmatch, capture-the-flag, and unique modes run during various seasonal events.
 More recent updates had enabled users to craft their own game modes with a limited set of scripting tools.
 Regardless of winning or losing a match, players gained experience towards a player level, and on gaining a new level, received loot boxes that contain cosmetic items that they can use to customize the appearance of the hero characters but otherwise does not affect gameplay.
 Loot boxes could also be purchased through microtransactions.